IF Aka Jess Korte

 I play as DragonRidingSorceress and Seeker of Names.
 You can find me here: http://fallenlondon.storynexus.com/Profile/DragonRidingSorceress and

 I am also a lecturer and tutor at QIBT, a private college within Griffith University.
-The course I teach is called Foundations of Computing Systems, about the history of the development of maths, science and computers.
-I like teaching, because I like engaging with enquiring minds.
-My favourite moment in teaching is seeing understanding blossom from confusion, and the joy of students putting the pieces together
+The course I teach is called Foundations of Computing Systems.
+It captures the history in the development of maths, science and computers.
+I like teaching because I like engaging with enquiring minds.
+My favourite moment in teaching is seeing understanding blossom from confusion, and the joy of students putting the pieces together.

 I'd also like to mention MUNs - Model United Nations.
 You get to role-play as a particular country, arguing important issues of world politics from that country's point of view.
 They are a great deal of fun, and a wonderful way to meet people.
 They're also really good for anyone who is afraid of public speaking - I started to practice my public speaking, and fell in love with MUNs.
 I was part of the organising committee for the first GriffMUN, the Griffith University Model United Nations conference, through 2013-2014, and we had an absolutely wonderful long-weekend.

 Googling "MUN" + your local area should start you off if this sounds interesting.